-· water in a right opening Juli 0 1 1 0

-Survey name Surveyed Surveyed Line Average

-lines (km) area (Km2) direction speed (km/h)
+Survey name Surveyed lines (km) Surveyed area (Km2) Line direction Line Separation Average speed (km/h) Byglandsfjord 5880 1176 90 200 102

-Verdal-Snåsa 2020 8500 1700 100 116

-The objective of the airborne geophysical survey was to obtain a dense high-resolution magnetic, electro-magnetic and radiometric data set over the survey area.
-These data are required for the enhancement of a general understanding of the regional geology of the area, with adjoining areas covered by earlier airborne surveys.
+The objective of the airborne geophysical survey was to obtain a dense high-resolution magnetic, electromagnetic, and radiometric data set over the survey area.
+These data are required for the enhancement of a general understanding of the regional geology of the area, with adjoining areas covered by recent airborne surveys.